Skip to main content

 In the example above, a single record is published to AMPS using the echo command.
 If you are comfortable with creating records by hand this is a simple and effective way to test publishing in AMPS.

 The JSON message is published to the topic order on the AMPS instance.
-This publish can be followed with a sow command in spark to test if the record was indeed published to the order topic.
+Assuming the order topic is configured as a SOW topic, this publish can be followed with a sow command in spark to test if the record was indeed published to the order topic.

 Publish using Python